 Every day, teachers and lecturers around the world make decisions about how to help learners learn.
-Emerging examples of MESH Guides show how, when fully developed, MESH Guides will provide research-based advice to support educator's professional judgements.
+Emerging examples of MESH Guides show how, when fully developed, MESH Guides are designed to provide research-based advice to support educators' professional judgements.
 MESH is the Education Futures Collaboration (EFC) Mapping Educational Specialist knowHow initiative.
 EFC is a registered charity (UK Charity number 1157511).
 This video outlines how MESHGuides provide educators, researchers and policy makers with access to the science of learning, supporting them in their work as well as the achievement of UNESCO and OECD priorities for education.
 Sign up to the newsletter to keep in touch.

 MESH invites educators worldwide to collaborate to build a quality assured 'Edupedia' form of 'Wikipedia' of professional knowledge for teaching.

 MESH provides scalable and cost effective technologies to enable educators to engage in research collaborations and publications around topics they consider will make a difference to student's learning.
 MESH is a voluntary education sector led initiative funded by contributions of time and money from members and supporters.
 You are invited to Get Involved.

 Sign up to keep informed about the programme and hear about new guides.

 Invite partners to scale up your research.
 Help other researchers to test out the impact of their work by applying and evaluating a MESH Guide in your context.